connectomicslab/connectomemapper3/docs/stages.rst

 	Select in which formats the connectivity matrices should be saved.

-*View outputs*

-	Connectivity matrices in gpickle format: extracts and displays mean fiber length matrices

 ******
 Nipype
 ******

 The Connectome Mapper processing relies on nipype.
-For each stage, a processing folder is created in $Base_directory/NIPYPE/diffusion_pipeline/<stage_name>.
+For each stage, a processing folder is created in $Base_directory/derivatives/nipype/sub-<participant_label>/<pipeline_name>/<stage_name>.

 All intermediate steps for the processing are saved in the corresponding stage folders.